Anne Hathaway

 Anne Hathaway in childhood and youth

 After completing her high school education, Anne enrolled in Vassar College in New York.
-By her own account, she "navigated her life path through political science, American Gothic literature, and British literature."
+By her own account, she "found her way through political science, American Gothic literature, and British literature."

 Anne Hathaway's brothers: Thomas (left) and Michael (right)